vsgitdev/Tax_Filling_Assistant/README.md

 --Steps--

- Step 1: Add Secrets to GitHub Repository for Docker username, Docker password and OpenAI API key.
+ 1. Add Secrets to GitHub Repository for Docker username, Docker password and OpenAI API key.

- Step 2: Create the CI Workflow File that contains these actions:
+ 2. Create the CI Workflow File that contains these actions:

    -Name and Trigger the Pipeline